- When is the application deadline for entering freshman?

 Yes, you can log in to your application and make updates up until the deadline.
 Once the deadline passes, you cannot make changes.
 Please note that Texas Exes staff will not be able to update your application after the deadline, as applications immediately go into review.

 After you log in to your application, you will see the word “Submitted” in the General Application and Entering Freshman Application status boxes.
-If you applied for the Forty Acres Scholars Program, you will see the word “Submitted” in the corner of the status box.
 Also, for every portion of the application that you successfully submit, you will receive a confirmation of the submission.

 Our scholarship application and UT’s MyStatus systems are separate.
 Therefore, your MyStatus page will continue to display this message even if you have completed our scholarship application.
 Please see the question above to find out to confirm that your application was successfully submitted.